dhanikanovlisa/o2pmenangis/README.md

 # How To Run
 1. Clone this github
-2. Build the gradle project
+2. Build the gradle project <br>
     a.
-Go to build.gradle and click the reload build gradle button
+Go to build.gradle and click the reload build gradle button <br>
     b.
-Go to command line and in the root project type `gradle build`
+Go to command line and in the root project type `gradle build` <br>
 3. Run the program with `gradle run`

 # Project Structure